maelswarm/pixt/README.md

 # pixt
-A cli text editor for on-the-go.

-Pixt is a stripped down text-editor that features a browser navigator for quicker directory traversal.
+A stripped down text-editor that features a browser navigator for quicker directory traversal.

 ## Feature Request